Imaginatio/BabelExt-Light/README.md

 - copy the common folder content to Chrome/app folder.
 - symlink the common folder with the Firefox/data folder.
-- link some common folder files into the Safari.safariextension folder.
+- link some files into the Safari.safariextension folder.

 That's all folks.
 You can now try the extension in all supported browsers.
 This will add a simple message ("This is BabelExtLight made by roparz") a the bottom left of all web pages.

+### Instructions before making your own extension ###

+XHR: get inspiration from the common/extension.user.js to see how you can use XHR.

+Styles: go to Firefox/lib/main.js and the "contentStyleFiles" block to see how you can add stylesheet to Firefox extension.
+Just add the stylesheets you want in the "styles" array of the Safari/background.js file for Safari extension.

 ## Instructions for loading/testing an extension in each browser ##